Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Carolina and its opponents have combined for 44.5 points or more only once this season.
+- Carolina and its opponents have combined for 45 points or more only one time this season.

-- Philadelphia and its opponents have combined to score more than 44.5 points in two games this season.
+- Philadelphia has combined with its opponents to score more than 45 points in two games this season.

-- The two teams combine to score 47.8 points per game, 3.3 more than the over/under in this contest.
+- The two teams combine to score 47.8 points per game, 2.8 more than the total in this contest.

-- These two squads combine to allow 43 points per game, 1.5 fewer than this contest's over/under.
+- These two squads combine to allow 43 points per game, two fewer than this contest's over/under.

-- Panthers games this season feature an average total of 46.0 points, a number 1.5 points higher than Sunday's over/under.
+- The Panthers and their opponents have scored an average of 46.0 points per game in 2020, 1.0 more than Sunday's total.

-- The 50.6 PPG average total in Eagles games this season is 6.1 points more than this game's over/under.
+- In 2020, games involving the Eagles have averaged a total of 50.6 points, 5.6 more than the set over/under in this contest.

 Panthers stats and trends

-- Carolina has played four games, with three wins against the spread.
+- Carolina has three wins against the spread in four games this season.

-- This season, the Panthers have won against the spread in each of their two games as a favorite of 4 points or more.
+- The Panthers have been favored by 3.5 points or more two times this season and have covered the spread in all of them.

-- Carolina's games this year have hit the over on one of four set point totals (25%).
+- Carolina's games this year have gone over the point total one time in four opportunities (25%).

+- The Panthers put up 24.3 points per game, comparable to the 26.5 per outing the Eagles give up.

 - The Panthers have turned the ball over four times this season, two more turnovers than the Eagles have forced (2).